 |Nordic walking poles: what to look for|

 Carbon fibre or graphite poles are lighter in weight than aluminium poles.
 They also vibrate less.
-To determine which length poles you need, simply multiply your height by 0.66.
+The point where the strap attaches to your poles should be at the height of your navel (without rubber stoppers).

-Adjustable poles provide greater flexibility, but tend to vibrate more than one-piece poles.
+Adjustable poles provide greater flexibility, but tend to be heavier and break more easily.
 You should also make sure your poles have a wrist strap, non-slip grips and moisture-wicking material around the handle.
 Depending on the surface you will be walking on, you can attach metal spikes or rubber stoppers to your poles.

-Please note: ski poles are no substitute for Nordic walking poles.
+Tip: don’t use ski poles as a substitute for Nordic walking poles.

 Nordic walking: shoes and clothing

 Wear sturdy shoes with a good profile that fit well and have a flexible sole.
 Wear breathable, comfortable clothes.
-If you are prone to blisters on your hands, it might be a good idea to wear cycling gloves.
+If you are prone to blisters on your hands when doing Nordic walking, it might be a good idea to wear cycling gloves.